yunagi7/MahjongMod/README.md

 ## Example MOD

-Following an example mod created by [Cadiboo](https://github.com/Cadiboo).
+This project follows an example mod created by [Cadiboo](https://github.com/Cadiboo).
 View the tuorials for that example mod at [https://cadiboo.github.io/tutorials/](https://cadiboo.github.io/tutorials/)

 ## Table of Contents